 - Appetite control: Fiber-rich oatmeal rich in β-glucan may help curb your hunger pangs and control appetite An October 2009 study published in "Molecular Nutrition & Food Research" states clearly that β-glucan increases the amount of cholecystokinin, the hunger-fighting hormone.
 A combination of fibrous foods along with a bowl of oatmeal would work wonders on your appetite and satiate cravings.

-Now coming back to the recipe, I have always been a passionate lover of coconut cookies and have tried various combinations to come up with delicious bites.
+I have always been a passionate lover of coconut cookies and have tried various combinations to come up with delicious bites.
 This batch of crispy oatmeal coconut cookies has instantly become a favorite in my home.